iamsagar99/airflow/README.md

 3. Compare Free Disk Space with Database Size
 We then compare the available free space on the disk with the size of the database.

-If freeSizeOfDisk > sizeOfDb:
+- If freeSizeOfDisk > sizeOfDb:
-    Proceed with the database dump.
+     - Proceed with the database dump.
-    and on success send email
+     - and on success send email.
-Else:
+- Else:
     Send an alert to the administrator.
     Halt the backup process.